tywish-dev/About-Me/Readme.md

 ## I'm a Student and Developer!!

 - 🌱 I’m currently learning everything
-- 🥅 2022 Goals: Learn more about GOLANG
+- 🥅 2022 Goals: Learn more about React
 - ⚡ Fun fact: I love to play basketball and doing fitness

 ### Connect with me: